All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 First Steps: If students are relying on you for access to course documents, readings, etc., prepare now to get those materials into a digital format.

-The most straightforward, low-tech way to deliver course lecture material is to type out in a document what you would have said during lecture and then post this document in Course Site.
+One straightforward, low-tech way to deliver course lecture material is to type out in a document what you would have said during lecture and then post this document in Course Site.
 Since these notes are meant to be read by students rather than heard during class, compose them so they are clear and easy to understand.
+Although this approach is primarly for direct instruction, some notes can also integrate active applied learning, if students are directed to complete certain activities at key moments while reading the notes.
+That said, there is no opportunity for interactivity and so, while some students may prefer to read rather than listen to lectures; written notes should not be your only way of delivering your lecture material.

 Options: As an alternative to placing your Course Lectures in Course Site, you could create a shared Google folder with your Course Lecture documents as Google Docs.
 In the folder sharing settings, select "viewable by anyone at Lehigh with the link," then "get sharable link," and add that link in Course Site so students know where to find this shared Google folder.

 Panopto is a video-creation tool available through Course Site.
 You can use Panopto to create Video Lectures that present content, explain difficult concepts, etc., just as you would when lecturing in a face-to-face class.
 Instructors record themselves by using their computer's built-in camera and microphone or a webcam.
-Recordings can be audio-only, if instructors prefer.
 Panopto also allows simultaneous capture of the contents of an instructor's screen (i.e., to show lecture slides or other material).

 Getting Started with Panopto: Follow these steps to provision Panopto and record a brief Introduction video as a way to learn how to use the system.

 - Separate content-heavy lectures from more personalized or semester-specific communications.
-That is, create one video that explains a difficult concept, and create a separate video to give feedback to students, provide instructions on an assignment, offer reflections on current events, etc. This approach will make it easier for you to reuse content-specific lecture videos and will also make it easier for students to know where they need to go for which material.
+That is, create one video that explains a difficult concept, and create a separate video to connect with students more personally, reflect on current events, give general feedback to students, provide instructions on an assignment, etc. This approach will make it easier for you to reuse content-specific lecture videos, will also make it easier for students to know where they need to go for which material, and will convey to student that you care not only about the course content but also about them, as individuals in this class, this semester.

 - Sample Panopto-produced Video